 Diverticulitis is a potentially dangerous condition that affects your intestines.
-The team of physicians at Digestive Disease Care diagnose and treat diverticulitis at their six New York offices in Lake Success, East Setauket, Mineola, and Hicksville in Long Island, and Forest Hills and Jamaica in Queens.
+The team of physicians at Digestive Disease Care diagnose and treat diverticulitis at thei New York offices in Babylon, Lake Success, East Setauket, Mineola, and Jericho in Long Island, and Forest Hills and Jamaica in Queens.
 If you have symptoms like bloody stools or rectal bleeding and desire rapid diagnosis and treatment, call Digestive Disease Care, or schedule a consultation online today.

 As you age, it’s common to develop areas of weakness in your intestinal tract that stretch into small pouches known as diverticulosis.
 Tiny particles of food like partially digested food like seeds, nuts, and corn kernels can get trapped in those pouches.
 Diverticulitis occurs when the trapped food causes infection and inflammation.

 Medical researchers haven’t identified a specific cause of diverticulitis.
 Genetic and environmental factors probably contribute to your risk of developing the condition.